musbah/BlockchainChallenge/README.md

 3 - Provide some kind of block explorer to see the results of your creation.

+ * Whatever language you choose.
+Recommended languages are Go, C/C++, Java, Python or Rust

 ## Why would you take up this challenge?

 Because everyone and their dog has been becoming a "blockchain expert" and you want to prove how easy it is/how hard it is!